 It is important to pay particular attention to the streetscape within the Township zone.
-Careful consideration should be given to the placement of advertising devices, so as not to detract from the design form of buildings and the overall township context. in relation to:
+Careful consideration should be given to the placement of advertising devices in relation to:

 - Advertising devices should not detract from the design form of buildings and the overall township context; - Advertising devices should be integrated into the design and elevation of the building or structure.
-Opportunities for the integration of advertising devices within the Township zone may be more limited than in other areas, such as newer centres. - Generally, signs Advertising devices should be discreet and should complement the building, streetscape and surrounding township context.
+Opportunities for the integration of advertising devices within the Township zone may be more limited than in other areas, such as newer centres; - Advertising devices should be discreet and should complement the building, streetscape and surrounding township context.